 Current year and outyear estimates are based on a blend of historical collection patterns, simple trending techniques, estimates of underlying company liability, and a microsimulation model that incorporates statutory changes.
-The microsimulation model generates the growth rates for the outyear estimate for gross receipts.
+The microsimulation model generates growth rates for the outyear estimate for gross receipts.

-Corporate tax reform enacted in the FY 2015 Budget established a single modern system of taxation for general business corporations and banking corporations by repealing separate provisions of the Tax Law for banking corporations and amending the corporation franchise tax to accommodate changes in the financial services industry and made other modernization changes.
+Corporate tax reform enacted in the FY 2015 Budget established a single modern system of taxation for general business corporations and banking corporations by repealing separate provisions of the Tax Law for banking corporations and amending the CFT to accommodate changes in the financial services industry and made other modernization changes.
 This was accomplished by replacing the entire net income base with a similar business income base.
-Due to this significant change in the method of taxation an econometric approach for the forecast is no longer feasible since the time series of receipts does not reflect the new calculation of tax liability.
+Due to this significant change in the method of taxation an econometric approach for the CFT forecast is not currently feasible since the time series of receipts does not reflect the new calculation of tax liability.